pusher/pusher-http-node/README.md

   appId: 'APP_ID',
   key: 'APP_KEY',
   secret: 'SECRET_KEY',
-  scheme: 'SCHEME', // optional, defaults to http
+  encrypted: ENCRYPTED, // optional, defaults to false
-  port: PORT, // optional, defaults to 80 for http and 443 for https });
+  port: PORT, // optional, defaults to 80 for unencrypted and 443 for encrypted });
 ```